Reviewed July 2019

 The urinary tract starts at the kidneys, where urine is produced.
-Urine then travels to the bladder in the ureters — tubes that drain urine from the kidneys to the bladder — leaves the bladder in the urethra, and is expelled when the bladder nerves sense it is full.
-The bladder is the storage organ for urine, and is the most common location in the body to have an infection.1
+Urine then travels to the bladder in the ureters — tubes that drain urine from the kidneys to the bladder — leaves the bladder through the urethra, and is expelled when the bladder nerves sense it is full.
+The bladder is the storage organ for urine, and is one of the most common locations of infection in the body.1

 Urinary tract infections (UTIs) typically occur when bacteria, including normal bacteria present in the bowel and vagina, enter the urethra.
 The most common organism or bacteria to come from the gut is E.coli, which is present in every woman’s gut, but can cause infection in the urinary tract.

 UTIs are more common in women than men as women have a shorter urethra, meaning a smaller distance for bacteria to travel to the bladder.
 In women the anus is also closer to the urethra, so bacteria from the gut can be introduced to the urinary tract much more easily than in men.
 By the age of 24, one third of women will have experienced a UTI.2 Between 50% and 60% of women will experience a UTI in their lifetime,3 and the chance of a repeat infection within six months is 25%.4

 There are three different types of UTI: urethritis (infection of the urethra), cystitis (infection of the bladder), and pyelonephritis (infection of the kidney).
 Both urethritis and cystitis are very similar in terms of symptoms, however, with urethritis there may be urethral discharge present.
 Pyelonephritis is a sign of a more serious ascending infection (where the infection travels up the urinary tract).

 How do I recognise UTI symptoms?